opencv/opencv/modules/viz/doc/widget.rst

     Displays frustums at each pose of the trajectory.

-.. ocv:function:: WTrajectory(const std::vector<Affine3f> &path, const Vec2f &fov, float scale = 1.0, const Color &color = Color::white())
+.. ocv:function:: WTrajectoryFrustums(const std::vector<Affine3f> &path, const Vec2f &fov, float scale = 1.0, const Color &color = Color::white())

     :param path: List of poses on a trajectory.
     :param fov: Field of view of the camera (horizontal, vertical).